aeraglyx/stig/docs/atr.md

 \begin{bmatrix} T \\ sign(v) \\ v \cdot |v| \\ a_g \end{bmatrix}
 $$ -->

-Where $T$ is the torque (current times torque constant), $v$ the velocity and $a_g$ the acceleration in [g].
+Where $T$ is the torque (current times torque constant), $v$ the velocity in [m/s] and $a_g$ the acceleration in [g].

 ## Notes

 - What's the point of this?
 I wanted to achieve 2 things:
-    - Simpler, more accurate and predictable ATR
+    - More accurate and physically based ATR
-    - ATR depends on riders weight, so if we properly relate all the parameters to it and find good defaults for the rest, a newcomer could really easily achieve a good ATR tune by changing only one known value.
+    - ATR depends on riders weight, so if we properly relate all the parameters to it and find good defaults for the rest, a newcomer could really easily achieve a good ATR tune by changing only a few known values.
 - Regarding acceleration resistance:
     - For some reason, I needed ~0.7 for both my ADVs, which is somewhat unexpected.
 I'd love to get a larger sample size.
 The idealized value is 1.0, but since there is rotational inertia in the system, it should be slightly higher than that.
 Might be related to the [ERPM correction](https://pev.dev/t/subtracting-boards-angular-velocity-from-erpm-to-improve-atr/1737), or possibly a bug.
     - I don't know how to properly split the acceleration resistance into board and rider components.
 It should be mainly related to rotational inertia of the rotating parts, so probably a portion of the board's mass, but by leaning forward, the rider also has some rotational inertia (and produces extra aerodynamic drag).
 For simplicity, it currently uses the total mass.